flokosiol/kirby-subpagelist/README.md

 ## Usage

-Now you are ready to use the new field in your blueprints.
-For now there are no options available, just use the field type `subpagelist`.
+Now you are ready to use the new field `subpagelist` in your blueprints.
+For now there's one optional parameter `flip` which returns the subpages in reverse order.

 ```
 ...